overington/dissertation-scattering-amplitudes/dissertation/chapters/70-spinor-helicity-formalism.md

  - Makes simplicity manifest
  - Enables us to perform one operation for all massless particles with different helicities (gluons, fermions, scalars)
  - Drastically simplifies the expression of scattering amplitudes by providing a compact form, while keeping the invariance of the four-vector form.
  - The dispersion equation from \ref{eq:einstein_energymomentum} remains invariant  under transformation  by the use of a metric.
-Using the spinor helicity formalism, we are able to keep the dispersion relation equivalently invariant.
+Using the spinor helicity formalism, we are able to keep the dispersion relation equivalently invariant (see Definition \ref{def:spinor_invariance}).

 <!--
    -     - \(\eta \to \Lambda^T \eta \Lambda=\eta\)